Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 processor.
 The LED is on if the Brick is powered.

 The red LED shows if an error is present.
 If the red LED stays on during startup, no image could be found.
-There may be no sd card inserted or there is no valid image on the sd card.
+There may be no SD card inserted or there is no valid image on the SD card.

 The green LED shows the current state.
 If on startup the red LED is off and the green LED does not turn on, Linux couldn't boot properly.
 During